-GMP compliance services and expertise for biologicals and ATMPs
+GMP compliance services and expertise for the Pharmaceutical Industry

 “The holder of a manufacturing authorization must manufacture medicinal products so as to ensure that they are fit for their intended use, comply with the requirements of the marketing authorization (MA) and do not place patients at risk due to inadequate safety, quality or efficacy”.(Quote EudraLex Vol. 4)

-Manufacturer of medicines for human or veterinary use, are subject to regulation and requirements by regulatory authorities such as FDA or European Union (EU).
+Manufacturer of medicines for human or veterinary use, are subject to regulatory GMP requirements with regulatory authorities such as the U.S. Food & Drug Administration (FDA) or European Medicines Agency (EMA).
 They are legally obliged to comply with GMP.
 Manufacturing, distribution and marketing require a manufacturing license.

 Therefore, biopharmaceuticals are different from synthetic small molecules in terms of molecular size, three-dimensional shape, and process specific impurities.
 The formulation of the final product is distinct in terms of excipients, bioactivity and stability.

 Inconsistencies during manufacturing can lead to inter-batch variations and inconsistency of efficacy.
-Regarding the manufacture of biopharmaceutical, the control of quality, safety and efficacy especially in terms of “batch-to-batch” consistency is more complex and sophisticated.
+Regarding the manufacture of biopharmaceuticals, the control of quality, safety and efficacy especially in terms of “batch-to-batch” consistency is more complex and demanding.

 Product Safety